keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 * Negative parameters sometimes work, but are usually a hack: `"@;<0 -2>"`.
 * `"@["` defaults to an `"@[<hv>"` box, but I prefer the full version for clarity.
 * Boxes take a second parameter "indent", e.g. `"@[<hv 2>"`.
-  It's like adding 2 to each nested hints' "breaks" parameter.
+  It's like adding two to each nested hint's "breaks" parameter.
   I avoid this because it often leads to using negative break hints.
 * `"@,"` is a shortcut for `"@;<0 0>"`; `"@ "`—for `"@;<1 0>"`.
-  This is too much to remember, for me.
+  This is too much for me to remember.
-* More of this in the [docs](https://ocaml.org/manual/5.1/api/Format.html).
+* Learn more in the official [docs](https://ocaml.org/manual/5.1/api/Format.html).

-<h2>Btw, check out my book:</h2>
+<center><h2>Oh, btw, check out my book</h2></center>
 <div style="text-align: center; line-height: 0px">
 <a href="/compiling-to-assembly-from-scratch"
 style="border-bottom: none; font-size: 0">